 Vitamin K2 Dosage for Osteoporosis

-The Vitamin K2 dosage for osteoporosis that Dr. Goodman recommends for postmenopausal women is in the range of 180 micrograms per day.
+The recommended Vitamin K2 dosage for osteoporosis for postmenopausal women is in the range of 180 micrograms per day.
 If you are not getting that level in your diet, you might consider supplementing.
+However, you should be cautious about the type of Vitamin K2 you take.
+Discuss your needs with your physician and take into account your health status and medical history.

 Type of Vitamin K2 for Osteoporosis

-The next question is, what type of K do I supplement with?
+The next question is, what type of K do I supplement with to hit the recommended Vitamin K2 dosage for osteoporosis?
 There are many types of K on the market.
 The most bioavailable appears to be, or beneficial, is K2.

 When it comes to K2, there’s a division as to what type of K2.
 There’s an MK4 and MK7 and it appears that MK4 has been used as the type of vitamin K in many studies, but that MK7 is just one step better in that it appears to have a longer half-life from MK4.
 But I think either one would be a very beneficial addition to your bone health.